A Simplified Model of Psoriasis Pathogenesis

 SP1.
 Small intestinal hyperpermeability for bacterial products with PAMP .

 SP2.
-Small intestinal bacterial overgrowth (SIBO) with PsB-bacteria.
+Small intestinal bacterial overgrowth (SIBO) with PsB-bacteria and EnB-bacteria.

 It is assumed that antigen causing inadequate response of skin immune system originates from fragments of peptidoglycan forming cell wall of psoriagenic bacteria.